ReviewMyContract.aiReview My Contract

 "The parties have agreed in principle to the transaction described herein and anticipate executing definitive agreements reflecting these terms within thirty (30) days.
 The parties intend to be bound by this LOI to the same extent as a fully negotiated Definitive Agreement pending the completion of such formal documentation."

 Not all red flags in an LOI involve missing provisions — some of the most dangerous language makes the LOI more binding than you intended.
-Here are eight patterns to identify and address before signing.
+Here are ten patterns to identify and address before signing.

 Red Flag 1: Ambiguous Binding Language.
 The example clause above is a red flag.
 "Intend to be bound by this LOI to the same extent as a fully negotiated Definitive Agreement" is language that a court is likely to treat as creating binding obligations on all terms — including price, structure, and deal terms you thought were subject to further negotiation.
 If the LOI is intended to be non-binding on economics, say so explicitly with language like "is non-binding and does not constitute an obligation to consummate the Transaction."
 Vague language like "agree in principle" creates uncertainty that courts will resolve against the drafter.